 No one wants to think of the possibility of being stranded in a winter storm.
 Unfortunately, the weather does not always cooperate with your travel plans.
-As the residents of Westminster, CO know, studded tires and chains offer little security when conditions deteriorate rapidly.
+As the residents of Broomfield, CO know, studded tires and chains offer little security when conditions deteriorate rapidly.
 Let’s talk about how to survive an unexpected night in your car while you wait for help.

 Weather forecasts are available at all hours on television and with multiple weather apps.
 If you plan on traveling during a potential weather event, you have two choices.
 You can wait to leave until after the storm has passed, or you can prepare for the worst.